-You have the power to shape space!
+You have the power to shape space and experience!

 Activity 1 – under, in, on and above architecture

 Architecture is construction of ideas and experiences in built space.
-It is also sculpture of natural light.
+It is also a sculpture of and with natural light.
 Taking these two ideas, begin by exploring single spaces and forms that allow natural light to enter in different ways.
-In addition explore creating these spaces under ground, in the ground, on top of the ground and above the ground- all places architecture is built!
+In addition, explore creating these spaces under ground, in the ground, on top of the ground and above the ground- all places architecture is built!
 Create 4 models that allow light to enter in different ways while responding to connections to the ground in different ways.
 Draw your four spaces from above, in section and in plan.
 Move your ideas around in your imagination, on paper, and in construction!

 Activity 2 – Scales of architecture